doa01/study/books/microservice-patterns/6_developing_business_logic_with_event_sourcing.md

 )
 ```

-- find
+- find: get aggregate
   - find snapshot.
-    - if any -> construct events from there
+  - if snapshot exists -> construct events from there
-    - if not -> construct events with all events
+  - if snapshot does not exist -> construct events with all events
 - create
   - inset a row into the entity table
   - insert events into the event table